Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the tool looks up a LOINC code and returns guidance on obtaining a mapping, not performing the mapping itself.
-This verb+resource is specific and distinguishes it from sibling tools like map_icd10_to_icd11.
+The description clearly states the tool's purpose: it looks up a LOINC code and returns guidance on where to obtain a LOINC → SNOMED CT mapping, explicitly noting it does not perform the mapping itself.
+This distinguishes it from sibling tools that perform direct lookups or searches.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.